-Fine line between what’s mimicry and what’s not: Big B’s lawyer Safir Anand
+There is a fine line between what is mimicry and what’s not, says Amitabh Bachchan’s lawyer Safir Anand

 Rishabh Suri (HINDUSTAN TIMES; December 4, 2022)